iRail/The-DataTank/universalfilter/README.md

 Supported Binary functions: "+", "-", "*", "/", "<", ">", "<=", ">=", "=", "!=", "OR", "AND", "match regex" (does arg1 matches arg2 where arg2 is a regular expression in php), "atan2", "log", "pow", "string concatenation".

-#### TertairyFunctions
+#### TernaryFunctions
 Input: three columns of data.
 Output: a new column

-Supported Tertairy functions: "substring", "regex replace".
+Supported Ternary functions: "substring", "regex replace".

 #### Aggregators
 Input: A table or a column or a grouped column